-* Vasopressin & oxytocin (synthesized in supraoptic & paraventricular nucleus) are transported through this tract to the posterior pituitary gland.
+* Vasopressin & oxytocin (synthesized in supraoptic & paraventricular nuclei) are transported through this tract to the posterior pituitary gland.

 Axons of other nuclei transfer their secretion to the hypothalamohypophyseal portal system of blood vessels.

-* And controls hormones secretion from the anterior pituitary gland (adenohypophysis).
+* And controls hormone secretion from the anterior pituitary gland (adenohypophysis).

-Vasopressin & oxytocin are the hormones secreted from the hypothalamus, but they remain stored in the nerve fibers ending of the hypothalamo-hypophyseal tract & these tract descends up to the posterior pituitary gland.
+Vasopressin & oxytocin are the hormones secreted from the hypothalamus, but they remain stored in the nerve fibers ending in the hypothalami-hypophyseal tract & this tract descends up to the posterior pituitary gland.

 * Thus, in a simple manner, it can be said that the posterior pituitary gland acts as a storehouse for vasopressin(ADH) & oxytocin.

-When nerve fibers get stimulated, then these tract drain hormones to systemic circulation.
+When nerve fibers get stimulated, then these tracts drain hormones to the systemic circulation.

-Tracts are the bundle of nerve fibers (axon or dendrites) within CNS.
+Tracts are the bundle of nerve fibers (axons or dendrites) within the CNS.

 1) Autonomic control

-- Anterior part controls the parasympathetic nervous system.
+- The anterior part controls the parasympathetic nervous system.

 - The posterior part of the hypothalamus controls the sympathetic nervous system.

-Thus, the hypothalamus controls the cardiovascular, respiratory and alimentary function.
+Thus, the hypothalamus controls the cardiovascular, respiratory, and alimentary functions.

 2) Regulation of body temperature

-- Anterior part helps in decreasing body temperature by causing cutaneous vasodilation & increases sweating
+- The anterior part helps in decreasing body temperature by causing cutaneous vasodilation & increases sweating

-The posterior part of the hypothalamus is stimulated in cold climate increasing sympathetic activity.
+The posterior part of the hypothalamus is stimulated in cold climates increasing sympathetic activity.

 Causes vasoconstriction of skin blood vessels